 Some pretty good descents

 When the snow is good, there are nice powder runs above the tree-line right along the valley – and some very pretty descents into the valley (you’ll need a guide to show you where they are).
-My favourite descents are the area around the Wildseeloder peak or the Hochhörndlerspitze peak.
+Favourite descents include the area around the Wildseeloder peak or the Hochhörndlerspitze peak.
 There are also cool spots on the Schattberg, especially at the north and west face.

-But until recently this wasn’t a hard-core off-pisters’ destination.
-However with the addition of Fieberbrunn things improved dramatically, adding some impressive terrain to the area around the Wildseeloder.
-Due to the new lift connection there is a totally new area for freeriding on the north faces of Hochalm and the Reiterkogel peak.
+But until recent years, this wasn’t a hard-core off-piste destination.
+However Fieberbrunn improves the skiing dramatically, adding some impressive terrain to the area around the Wildseeloder.
+Due to the lift connection there is a fabulous area for freeriding on the north faces of Hochalm and the Reiterkogel peak.

-New for the 2016-17 season is the 12er Express gondola in Hinterglemm, which connects the Zwoelferkogelbahn with the area beneath the base station of the Westgipfelbahn.
+The 12er Express gondola in Hinterglemm connects the Zwoelferkogelbahn with the area beneath the base station of the Westgipfelbahn.
 The Oberschwarzachlift also upgrades to a double button-lift.